-- Open Internet Explorer. - Type in the Ethernet IP address that has been assigned by the IT Administrator. - The sign-on screen of the WebMaster will come up.
+Parameters that need to be programmed into the WebMasterONE • The default settings will work with the LAN settings shown above.
+The default IP address for the controller is 10.0.100.29.
+The default subnet mask is 255.255.254.0.
+Steps Required to Establish a Connection - Open Internet Explorer. - Type in the Ethernet IP address that has been assigned to the WebMasterONE (10.0.100.29). - The sign-on screen of the WebMasterONE will come up.
 Type the User Name and Password (Access Code) in the text boxes and click the Submit button.
 The default user name is "webmaster" and the default passwords are "2001" for full access, "2002" for calibration only, and "2003" for read only.
 These defaults can and should be changed in the Access Code page.
+4.6.6 Networking WebMasterONE Controllers via Ethernet